awsdocs/amazon-sagemaker-developer-guide/doc_source/a2i-start-human-loop.md

 ## Create and Start a Human Loop for a Custom Task Type<a name="a2i-instructions-starthumanloop"></a>

 To configure a human loop for a custom human review task, use the `StartHumanLoop` operation within your application\.
 This section provides an example of a human loop request using the AWS SDK for Python \(Boto3\) and the AWS Command Line Interface \(AWS CLI\)\.
 For documentation on other language specific SDK's that support `StartHumanLoop`, use the **See Also** section of [StartHumanLoop](https://docs.aws.amazon.com/augmented-ai/2019-11-07/APIReference/API_StartHumanLoop.html) in the Amazon Augmented AI Runtime API documentation\.
+Refer to [Use Cases and Examples using Amazon A2I](a2i-task-types-general.md) to see examples that demonstrate how to use Amazon A2I with a custom task type\.

 **Prerequisites**